korryh/Python-Internet-Chat-Room/README.md

 # Python Multi-person Internet Chat Room
 A small chat room program written in Python 3, that allows multiple people to instant messaging over the internet.
+## Improvements
+We introduced improved security measures by including:
+- AES-CFB
+- Key Exhanged was RSA with PKCS#1 OAEP for assymmetric encryption
+- Message authentication code chosen was SHA256 with PSS
 ## Usage
 - Run ``server.py`` on the machine you wish to act as the server, entering the desired port you wish to run the server on.
 You can run multiple independent servers, however they must be running on different ports.
 - Any clients can now connect to the server by running ``client.py`` then entering the IP and port the server is running on (as seen in the server terminal).
 Clients can choose a username and then send messages by entering them into the Python terminal.
 Messages from other clients will be printed to the Python terminal.